TheD4nM4n/EnhancedRegions/README.md

-# EnhancedRegions | Add functionality to WorldGuard regions
+# EnhancedRegions | Added functionality for WorldGuard regions

 EnhancedRegions adds new functionality to your WorldGuard regions, including keep inventory, teleporting upon region enter, and custom messages upon teleport.
 This software is a work in progress, and not all functionality is complete or